learn-co-students/node-install-lab-g-416/README.md

 ## Introduction

 So you pumped up about Node?
-Me too.
 But before we can go any further, we need to install it on our system.

 There are a few ways to install Node and npm.
 Our recommendation is to use one-click installer.
-Sometime you might work on projects which require different versions of Node and/or npm.
+Sometimes you might work on projects which require different versions of Node and/or npm.
 We'll cover how to switch between them too.
 In this case use `n`, `nave` or `nvm`.

 For the very advanced developers, there are a few recipes like installing from the source code or taking ownership.
 If you are total beginner, stick with one-click installer or n/nave/nvm.